Swallows and Armenians

 The Swallows and Armenians Story

 Swallows and Armenians is a fascinating story of friendship and family, love and jealousy, with a good measure of sailing thrown in.
 The book by artist and author Karen Babayan has already been a highly successful touring exhibition.
-This and theatre script development has been supported by two Arts Council England Lottery grants!
+This and theatre script development has been supported by two Arts Council England Lottery grants.
 In July 2022 the book was finally brought to life and the actor-musician production was staged in the heart of Cumbria as part of the Cumbria Opera Group’s inaugural Weekend of Opera.
-This production was performed by a multicultural cast whose own diverse backgrounds and family migration stories mirrored that of the Altounyan children.
-We now wish to take a full-length production of the show further afield to tour theatres in the UK in 2024.
 This project reappraises a children’s classic, uncovering and celebrating the ethnic richness of British culture.

 Background: